aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_1.md

 }
 ```

 Now, go back to the frontend and swipe through the gallery of hats.
+Make sure to reload the page.
 Yikes!
 Your unapproved picture should be there - that's not supposed to happen.

 ![image](/images/pixie/1-badhat.gif)